wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 - If the metric reports many points in the last 2 minutes, all of which are <= 4, the alert does not fire.
 - If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires.

 Alert checks are based on data that is summarized every minute.
-Consequently, if `ts(my.metric)` reports 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true (4.33 > 4) for that minute, even though 3 by itself evaluates to false.
+Consequently, if `ts(my.metric)` returns 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true for that minute because 4.33 > 4, even though 3 by itself would evaluate to false.
 All alert queries are checked according to the **Checking Frequency** property.

 ## Viewing Firing Alerts